Hucaru/Valhalla/README.md

 See screenshots section for an example Grafana dashboard

-## TODOs

-- Profile the channel server and do the following:
-    - Reduce branches in frequent paths
-    - Determine which pieces of data if any provide any benefit in being converted SOAs
-- Implement AES crypt (ontop of the shanda) and determine how to enable it in the client
-- Move player save database operations into relevant systems
-- Player inventory needs a re-write
-- Investigate party reject invite packet from client (it looks like garbage)

 ## Acknowledgements

 - Sunnyboy for providing a [list](http://forum.ragezone.com/f921/library-idbs-versions-named-addresses-987815/) of idbs for which this project would not have started